Conversion Optimization

 The science behind this: While reviews are all about driving social proof, enriching them further with visuals & videos uses the principle of customer-centricity, that is, putting the customer at the center & understanding their core needs.

 65% of the world population happens to be “visual learners”—and this makes reviews that carry visuals more convincing.
+Alongside, if your reviews are easily searchable, that improves engagement too more instantly, than what it is for paginated reviews.

 The science behind this: The psychology of FOMO when leveraged, triggers both anxiety in a shopper as well as offers them a reward to ease that anxiety.

 Rest assured, the same X% off exit-intent pop-up won’t work for everyone—if you’re trying to improve your online store conversion rate, you’ll have to target shoppers across the conversion funnel.
+And that means speaking straight to what the shopper is most likely to do or want.

 16. Make your live chat instantly helpful